 - Federal, State & Local Laws: It’s important to adhere to Federal, State & Local laws regarding what needs to be covered.
 Bloomington, MN City Code prohibits public nudity, defined as “the showing of the human male or female genitals or pubic area with less than a fully opaque covering; the showing of the female breast with less than a fully opaque covering of any portion thereof below a point immediately above the top of the areola; or the depiction or showing of the covered male genitals in a discernibly turgid state.”
 See the CONvergence Costumes/Clothing Policy for more information.
 If you have any questions about how these laws and policies are respected and enforced at CONvergence, please contact CONvergence Operations.

-- Prop Weapons: Make sure to get your prop weapons peace-bonded by visiting The Bridge when you arrive at the convention.
-Please see the CONvergence Weapons & Props Policies for information on what prop weapons are and are not allowed.
-If you have any questions about prop weapons at CONvergence, please contact CONvergence Operations.
+- Props: Make sure to get your props peace-bonded by visiting The Bridge when you arrive at the convention.
+If you have any questions about props at CONvergence, please consult the CONvergence Props Policies or contact CONvergence Operations.

 Costumes are not Consent!